shashank-bhargav/natural-language-summary-generation-from-structured-data-master/README.md

 </p> <br>

 ## Running the Code
-Process of using this code is slightly involved presently.
-This will be addressed in further development (perhaps with collaboration).
+Process of using this code is slightly involved presently, This will be addressed in further development (perhaps with collaboration).

 #### 1. Preprocessing: